Huzaifa309/skill_sync/backend/README.md

 3. Place your ARIMA models:
    - Save your trained ARIMA models in the `models/` directory
    - Name them as `{skill}_arima.pkl` (e.g., `python_arima.pkl`)

+3. Place your NBEATS models:
+   - Training is slightly different for Nbeats model
+   - It is trained collectively with separate files for each h (year value)

 ## Running the API